 Introduction -- SSLSplit Beta¶

 Note: SSLSplit is a proxy it can cause downtime if not setup properly.
-We recommend setting it up in staging environment first, before rolling it out in piecemeal to production.

 The collectors have the capability to intercept and observe SSL traffic by using a trusted man-in-the-middle proxy.
 The proxy uses the packet forwarding rules on the instance (e.g.